 Our auditor will take a supportive approach to help advice providers demonstrate compliance with the Standards.
 They do not set out to find fault when they perform an audit, but instead aim to confirm that an agency is meeting or exceeding the requirements of the Standards.

-Auditors will take into account what they have told about the remit and structure of the advice service to help gauge whether evidence is appropriate and proportionate and may request additional supporting audit documents to be completed if required.
+Auditors will take into account what they have been told about the remit and structure the advice service to help gauge whether evidence is appropriate and proportionate.
+They may request additional supporting audit documents to be completed if required.

 Where ‘gaps’ are identified in the process i.e. the procedure document is not being followed or the agency has not identified that there should be a policy or procedure in place, the auditor will work with the agency to find cost effective ways of addressing those issues.